mdepx/mdepx/Documentation/callout.md

 Used to initialize a callout.

 * * *
-    int mdx_callout_set(struct mdx_callout *c, uint32_t ticks,
+    int mdx_callout_set(struct mdx_callout *c, uint32_t usec,
         void (*func)(void *arg), void *arg);

 Used to schedule a function invocation for a callout c.
-The time interval is provided in raw timer ticks.
-The same argument arg given to *mdx_callout_set()* will be passed to the invoked function func.
+The time interval is provided in microseconds.
+The same argument arg given to *mdx_callout_set()* will be passed to the invoked function *func*.

 * * *
     int mdx_callout_cancel(struct mdx_callout *c);